How a clever concept remedied misalignment in competition engine blocks

 By necessity, he re-established trust with the firm’s suppliers, particularly their foundry and machining sources, which are all based within the US mainland.
 He also introduced a series of sensible upgrades to the firm’s product range as well as new designs.
 These measures included revamping the Motown LS block, the Man O’ War small-block Ford casting, the lightweight small-block for Chevrolet-powered circle track racing, and recently the introduction of the 8.1 and Merlin IV big-blocks.

 Inevitably, one wonders how he mastered the mysteries of the casting craft.
-An aptitude that requires substituting the vision of solids with voids isn’t the gift of a moment.
+An ability to substitute the vision of solids with voids isn’t the gift of a moment.

 But there is history.
 Though Boyer first rose to prominence in the preparation of successful short track oval racing engines, foundry work had played a pivotal role in his teenage life.

 I used to think Bob Glidden’s memorable quote, “All hard work ever did was to make you tired,” was a salutary reminder of the merits of individual productivity.
-But this anecdote above and its enduring image stretches Glidden’s motto to its maximum.
+But this anecdote stretches Glidden’s motto to its maximum.
 Make no mistake Dick Boyer knows the casting craft.